OpenSolo/documentation/copter37.md

 **Stock/Black Cube Users:** This will be a huge upgrade for you.
 You are leaping 3+ years into the future of ArduPilot from the old circa 2015 modified ArduCopter 3.2.
 This is the first time the slew rate limiting code has been brought into ArduCopter master, and as such is the first time you can safely fly it in a stock/black cube Solo.
 You are the most important test users!

 **Green Cube Users:** You can still install and fly this.
-It will handle the same as a stock/black cube Solo will handle.
+It will handle the same as a stock/black cube Solo will handle, which so far handles really great.
 The slew limiting parameter is enabled by default, and the PID tuning parameters reflect that as well.
 You may notice a slight reduction in how crisp and snappy it handles, as is the nature of the slew rate limiting.
 But there are no other ill-effects.
 You will also have all the other new features that come with 3.7 to test out (flight modes, ChibiOS, etc).
 The more uses that test and tune this, the better.
 So even if you have a Green Cube, please give this a whirl.

 ## WHAT

-### ArduCopter 3.7-Dev + Patches
+### ArduCopter 3.7-Dev

-The test package contains ArduCopter 3.7-dev (master) as of Saturday 12/8/2018.
-This build of ArduCopter 3.7-dev has upcoming patches for the slew rate limiting required by the stock cubes and restoring the GoPro automatic power-off.
-These two patches will be merged into master once we do this testing.
+The test package contains ArduCopter 3.7-dev (master) as of Monday 1/28/2019.
+As of this date, ArduCopter master (3.7-dev) has the slew rate limiting required by the stock cubes and also restores the GoPro automatic power-off.
 ArduCopter 3.7-dev is light years ahead of the old 3DR firmware, which was based on ArduCopter 3.2 in 2015.
 It is also significantly ahead of the version that shipped with Open Solo for Green Cubes, which was ArduCopter 3.5.4.  _All required parameter values are baked in by default!!
 You do NOT need to load any parameter files._

 ### Updated Python Files For IMX